antonraharja/book-voip-id/OpenSIPS-Installation.md

 ### Step 3: Verify installation

-Verify that opensips binaries are exists in /usr/local/sbin, we should see `opensips*` and `osip*` binary files:
+Verify that OpenSIPS binaries are exists in /usr/local/sbin, we should see `opensips*` and `osip*` binary files:

 ```
 ls -l /usr/local/sbin/